theory-amsterdam/website-theory-amsterdam/content/authors/resch/_index.md

   - cryptography
 ---

 Hello!
 I am an assistant professor with the Theoretical Computer Science Group from the Informatics' Institute of the University of Amsterdam.
-While I have broad interests in much of computer, most of my work focuses on coding theory (protecting data from errors), cryptography (protecting data from bad guys) and their intersection.
+While I have broad interests in much of computer science, most of my work focuses on coding theory (protecting data from errors), cryptography (protecting data from bad guys) and their intersection.